Why do students take state tests?

 March 27 - April 28

 Will my child be allowed accommodations?

 If your child is allowed to take the Alternate Assessment for Students with Significant Cognitive Disabilities (AASCD), this will be addressed in your child's IEP.
-Any questions or concerns, please contact Heather Kronewetter, Superintendent, or Erik Wilson, Principal.
+Any questions or concerns, please contact Heather Kronewetter, Superintendent, or Erik Wilson, Director of Special Education.